GetStream/sign-in-with-apple-swift-example/README.md

 # [Sign in with Apple](https://developer.apple.com/sign-in-with-apple/) Example App ![](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2FGetStream%2Fsign-in-with-apple-swift-example)

 The completed iOS and Node.js project from the [Adding Sign in with Apple to your iOS App](https://getstream.io/blog/sign-in-with-apple-swift/) tutorial.
-You should read it before trying to run this project.
+You should read it before trying to run this project as it contains many instructions not present in this README.

 ## About this repository